vinayvsalunkhe/ipyproject/README.md

-#This is the git Tutorials By Vinay
+# This is the git Tutorial By Vinay
+## You will learn to use git
+## also  you will learn python and Data Science projects